KvTsira/potential-enigma/Develop/README.md

 ## Installation <a name="installation"></a>
 Here's how you setup this project:<br />
-undefined
+The following is the default installation instruction

 ## Languages <a name="languages"></a>
-HTML,CSS,JavaScript,Ruby,React,Python,C,C#,TypeScript,Other

 ## Licensing <a name="licensing"></a>
-This application is covered by the IBM license.
+This application is covered by the MIT license.

 ## Usage <a name="usage"></a>
-undefined
+Can be used however you like

 ## Tests  <a name="tests"></a>
 I did unit testing